 Dalian Atkinson: Living at speed on and off the pitch

-Dalian Atkinson's life was cut short at the age of 48 when he died after being Tasered by police outside his father's home.
-The former Ipswich Town, Sheffield Wednesday and Aston Villa forward was remembered at a poignant funeral service on Saturday.
+Dalian Atkinson's life was cut short at the age of 48 when he died after being Tasered outside his father's home.
+A police officer has now been charged with the murder of the former Ipswich Town, Sheffield Wednesday and Aston Villa forward, who was remembered at a poignant funeral service in November 2016.

-Three decades earlier, it would have been impossible to imagine that this would be how the story would end for the fleet-footed footballer with an eye for the ladies and a love of fast cars.
-Those who knew him in his early years at Ipswich Town have been talking to the BBC about that time, when his talent and raw speed were apparent from the moment he arrived.
+Three decades earlier, it would have been impossible to imagine that this would be how the story would end for the fleet-footed footballer.
+Speaking shortly after Atkinson's death, those who knew him in his early years at Ipswich Town told the BBC that his talent and raw speed were apparent from the moment he arrived.

 "It was all about his blistering pace," said Jason Dozzell, a local boy who was already on Ipswich's books when the teenager first came to the club in 1983.